Brotherhood of the Snake: Reception

 Brotherhood of the Snake has received generally positive reviews from critics.
 AllMusic writer Thom Jurek gave the album three-and-a-half out of five stars, and states that it "offers an excellent sonic portrait of Testament doing what they do best -- aggressive, riff-heavy, in-your-face thrash.
 There is a fun concept at work here, but this is more a track-by-track listening experience that adds up to a massive whole."
+Ray Van Horn of Blabbermouth.net gave the album a 9.5/10 writing "Brotherhood of the Snake" is, astonishingly, thrash virtuosi taken to yet another level.
+Thirty years from when thrash began to explode, its senior ambassadors MEGADETH, ANTHRAX, DESTRUCTION, DEATH ANGEL, SODOM and, of course, TESTAMENT have served up one clinic after another.
+Mark it for metal posterity: 2016 is going down as one of thrash's greatest years, and "Brotherhood of the Snake" is an instant classic."
+Loudwire added "Brotherhood of the Snake is an album that can crush you like a boa constrictor or sink its fangs into you like a rattlesnake.
+Thankfully, the only venom is that in Billy's voice, and the antidote is to play it repeatedly at maximum volume."